mwmlln/tails-on-trails/README.md

 ### Known error present:

-  * Edit post page does not display erroe message for validating form.
+  * Edit post page does not display field error message for validating form.

-  * Edit post page does not allow a file upload
+  While the validation is working and the cursor will be placed in blank field that is required, fiels error messages are not displaying at the top of the page.

 ###  Validating code